PRITAMALWAR/Revision-2-week-plan/Node.js/Day-3/Readme.md

 ans.
-localStorage – easy but vulnerable to XSS cookies – safe with HttpOnly memory – safe but lost on refresh
+localStorage – easy but vulnerable to XSS cookies-safe with HttpOnly memory-safe but lost on refresh

 What is the difference between access tokens and refresh tokens?